zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     ![Results with addition of PARTITION BY clause](images/lab-5a-step-8-substep-4.png)

-## STEP 9 - Creating An Excel-Like Pivot Table
+## Task 9: Creating An Excel-Like Pivot Table

 ### Overview